Ofsted Pupil Premium Accountability 2023: Guidance For Schools

 This might take the form of a designated ‘Pupil Premium champion’ on the board whose role is to oversee the spending and to increase awareness of it among fellow governors.
 This champion needs to question all Pupil Premium policies robustly and be prepared to challenge the senior leadership where necessary.

-Similarly, good Pupil Premium strategy is usually a reflection of good leadership more generally.
+Similarly, a good Pupil Premium strategy is usually a reflection of good leadership more generally.
 Heads can appoint a member of their team to oversee the spending as well as making sure that they analyse the students’ data and performance consistently.

 Gather And Analyse Data For Impact